Ngaio Health

 The Lumbar Region: A Layered System

-Your lower back isn’t just bones and discs—it’s a dynamic, layered system.
-Underneath the skin, you’ll find interconnected sheets of fascia, muscles, nerves, and joints, all organized in layers that need to slide, adapt, and communicate with one another.
+Your lower back isn’t just bones and discs—it’s a complex, layered system.
+Fascia, muscles, nerves, and joints are organized in sheets and envelopes that are meant to glide, coordinate, and share load to support movement and stability.

 Picture